yassinetaiki/yassinetaiki/README.md

 💬 Ask me about data analysis, machine learning algorithms, and Python programming.

-📫 How to reach me: Feel free to connect with me on LinkedIn or drop me an email at [yassinetaiki01@gmail.com](mailto:yassinetaiki01@gmail.com)..
+📫 How to reach me: Feel free to connect with me on [Linkedin](https://www.linkedin.com/in/yassinetaiki/) or drop me an email at [yassinetaiki01@gmail.com](mailto:yassinetaiki01@gmail.com)..

 ⚡ Fun fact: Apart from coding, I enjoy playing team sports and exploring new hiking trails.